Does Orange Juice Cause Gas or Bloating? Why? - Cuisine Seeker

 Some people are intolerant to fructose, which is the natural sugar in fruit.
 When fructose is not digested or absorbed properly, it leads to gas, bloating, abdominal pain, nausea, and diarrhea.

-Oranges aren’t that high in fructose.
+Oranges aren’t that high in fructose content.
 Orange juice, on the other hand, contains a lot of fructose because it is a fruit juice.
 It could also contain other sweeteners like high fructose corn syrup (HFCS).

 fresh orange and orange juices